KRFOSS/kali-docs/usb/live-usb-install-with-mac/index.md

 ```

 If this is the case, please change the `4M` to be `4m`.
 Additionally, increasing the blocksize (bs) will speed up the write progress, but will also increase the chances of creating a bad USB drive.
 Using the given value on macOS/OS X has produced reliable images consistently.

+Another potential error will be that `status=progress` does not work on your version of macOS.
+If this is the case, remove this section and instead use `CTRL+T` to measure status.
 {{% /notice %}}

 Imaging the USB drive can take a good amount of time, over half an hour is not unusual, as the sample output below shows.
 Be patient!